sebastiansandqvist/mithril-examples/README.md

   ]
 }
 ```

+Run `npm start` to start the local server.

+Run `npm run watch` to bundle the code and continue watching for incremental builds.

+Run `npm run lint` and make sure there are no linting errors or warnings in your changes prior to making a pull request.

 When adding text descriptions for code examples in `src/examples/**/text.js`, you can use `src/util/markup.js` to help format the text.
 This provides a minimal markdown-like syntax for formatting links (`[title](url)`), code (``var x = 5``), and unordered lists (`* list item`).